 Further information around Gateshead Council’s Local Offer can be found at: www.gateshead.gov.uk/localoffer

 The SEN Governor: Mrs Jean Suthren

 Mrs Suthren meets termly with Mrs Hadley (SENCO), to discuss provision developments and how best to improve the provision in school for pupils with SEND.
-Mrs Hadley also reports back to governors each term.
+Mrs Anderon also reports back to governors each term.

 Information about Special Educational Needs & Disabilities (SEND) at Larkspur Primary School can be found in the SEND Information Report.

 The term EAL is used when referring to pupils where the mother language at home is not English.
 This policy sets out the School's aims, objectives and strategies with regard to meeting the needs and celebrating the skills of EAL pupils and helping them to achieve the highest possible standards.